lee-zhg/devops101/Lab1/README.md

 ## Create a Toolchain

-To complete a `Toolchain` in IBM Cloud environment,
+To create a `Toolchain` in IBM Cloud environment,

 1. Login to your IBM Cloud account at https://cloud.ibm.com